PreviousView allNext

 What isn’t covered by landlord insurance?

-Landlord insurance isn’t all-encompassing.
+Landlord insurance doesn't cover everything.
 Here are some common exclusions:

 • Gradual damage from mould or leaks: Damage that occurs slowly, like mould growth or leaks, isn’t usually covered.
-Regular maintenance is key here.
+Regular maintenance is essential in preventing this kind of damage.

 • Tenants’ personal belongings: Your policy covers only items you own in the rental.
 Tenants should have their own insurance for personal belongings.